Greenhouse gas emissions by the United States: Sources of greenhouse gases

 Carbon dioxide enters the atmosphere through the mass burning of fossil fuels such as coal, natural gas, and oil along with trees, solid waste, and biological materials.
 In 2018, carbon dioxide was estimated to approximately be 81% of all USA greenhouse gases emitted in 2018.
 Natural sinks and reservoirs absorb carbon dioxide emissions through a process called the carbon cycle.
 Sinks and reservoirs can include the ocean, forests and vegetation, and the ground.

 Methane is mainly produced by livestock and agricultural practices.
 Methane was estimated to make up 10% of emitted greenhouse gases.
 From the decrease in non-agricultural GHG emissions during COVID-19, the percent of the USA's GHG emissions from livestock increased from 2.6% to about 5%, which is a smaller percentage than many other countries likely because the USA has more greenhouse gas emissions from vehicles, machines, and factories.
 Nitrous oxide is a greenhouse gas produced mainly by agriculture.
 Fluorinated gases are synthetically produced and used as substitutes for stratospheric ozone-depleting substances.

 Greenhouse gases are produced from a wide variety of human activities, though some of the greatest impacts come from burning fossil fuels, deforestation, agriculture and industrial manufacturing.
 In the United States, power generation was the largest source of emissions for many years, but in 2017, the transportation sector overtook it as the leading emissions source.
 As of that year, the breakdown was transportation at 29%, followed by electricity generation at 28% and industry at 22%.

 After carbon dioxide, the next most abundant compound is methane, though there have been methodological differences in how to measure its effects.
 According to a 2016 study, US methane emissions were underestimated by the EPA for at least a decade, by some 30 to 50 percent.
-Currently, the US government is working to reduce methane emissions in the agriculture, mining, landfill, and petroleum industries.

 Another area of concern is that of ozone-depleting substances such as chlorofluorocarbons (CFCs) and hydrofluorocarbons (HFCs), which are often potent greenhouse gases with serious global warming potential (GWP).
 However, significant progress has been made in reducing the usage of these gases as a result of the Montreal Protocol, the international treaty that took effect in 1989.